3 min read

 Stagnation

 Something that is almost the inverse of a great leap forward happened in 2015.
-We saw stagnation and worse.
+In some sectors we saw stagnation.

-The worse would be Personal computers.
-These have struggled for years.
+Personal computers have struggled for years.
 Sales continue to fall.
-There has been little noteworthy innovation since Apple introduced the MacBook Air.
+There's been little noteworthy innovation since Apple introduced the MacBook Air.

 Touchscreens were a fizzer.
 The biggest slump in PC sales coincided with the mainstream arrival of touchscreens.

 Even Apple shows weakness.
-The new MacBook was a clever attempt to meet a market need.
+The 2015 MacBook was a clever attempt to meet a market need.
 It works well for some users, but sales haven’t caught fire.

 Hybrid sales may be growing, but they aren’t winning new hearts fast enough to plug the gaps elsewhere in the PC business.